mYoda/mYoda-swift-style-guide/Programming Practices.md

     }
 }
 ```
+> This makes the capturing semantics of `self` stand out more in closures, and avoids verbosity elsewhere.

 <br/>
 <br/>

-* If you have a function that takes no arguments, has no side effects, and returns some object or value, prefer using a computed property instead.
+* If you have a function that takes `no arguments`, has no side effects, and returns some object or value, prefer using a computed property instead.

 ```swift